ÖÖD – reflecting diversity / GHANA

 ÖÖD inspires people to celebrate the beauty of any landscape through a game of reflection.
 Inspired by the passion for the outdoors, the ÖÖD mirror house that fits perfectly with the cool Nordic setting was facing a project in Ghana – the heat, the blazing sun, the palm trees, the sand, the ocean, the sunrise, the sunset, the people, and its many spectacular reflections.

 Attracting interest in countries all over the world, ÖÖD has much to offer.
-Travelling around the world has given ÖÖD the possibility of speaking stories through reflections, surroundings, people, but also through experiences.
-One being the experience of the ÖÖD people.
-Here is a story where ÖÖD meets Ghana meets challenges, but everything gets solved with motivation, pushing boundaries and getting things done attitude.
+Traveling around the world has given ÖÖD the possibility of speaking stories through reflections, surroundings, and people, but also through experiences.
+One is the experience of the ÖÖD people.
+Here is a story where ÖÖD meets Ghana and meets challenges, but everything gets solved with motivation, pushing boundaries, and a getting things done attitude.

 The meeting of the four brothers

-At first it was difficult to understand why Berndard and Steve were doubtful whether the houses can be put up in Ghana without witnessing human powers at its best.
-We had never had problems, why should anything stop us now.
-But once we had arrived in the heat of blazing sun and understood that there really is nothing but manpower to help us, we understood that we now faced a country of very different challenges.
+At first, it was difficult to understand why Bernard and Steve were doubtful whether the houses can be put up in Ghana without witnessing human powers at their best.
+We had never had problems, why should anything stop us now?
+But once we had arrived in the heat of the blazing sun and understood that there really is nothing but the manpower to help us, we understood that we now faced a country of very different challenges.